-There is little doubt – exploration of these caves will provide exciting discoveries for many years to come.
+There is little doubt – an exploration of these caves will provide exciting discoveries for many years to come.
 One such unexpected discovery was made in a large cave called Auditorium Cave.

 Cave was well known but it hid an unexpected surprise.
 In 1990 here, on Chief’s Rock, were discovered 9 cupules – simple, round hemispheric cavities with traces of red pigment.
 They looked very old but it seemed nearly impossible to find their true age.

-Next year, in 1991 there was made important discovery – tenth cupule with meandering line next to it.
+Next year, in 1991 there was made an important discovery – the tenth cupule with a meandering line next to it.
 These petroglyphs were covered by deposits from the Acheulian period and later periods.
 Now the age could be determined – these petroglyphs were made at least 290,000 years ago.
 Later research by other dating methods (micro-erosion analysis) gave even more incredible result – it might be that these cupules were made 700,000 years ago!

 Petroglyphs of similar age have been found in another cave in Madhya Pradesh – Daraki-Chattan.
 Outside Madhya Pradesh though there are not known petroglyphs of comparable age.